Diisopinocampheylborane: Preparation

 but it is now more commonly generated from borane-methyl sulfide (BMS).

-The compound can be isolated as a solid.
-However, because it is quite sensitive to water and air, this reagent is often generated in situ and used as a solution.
+The compound can be isolated as a solid, but because it is quite sensitive to water and air, it is often generated in situ and used as a solution.
+The synthesis is complicated by a number of factors, including the tendency of the compound to eliminate pinene.

-Diisopinocampheylborane is monomeric, in contrast to diborane and many of its less bulky analogues.
+Diisopinocampheylborane is often represented as a monomer (including in this article), but X-ray crystallography establishes a dimeric structure.